Amazfit Balance vs Garmin Instinct 3 Solar

 Which one is better?

-The Garmin Instinct 3 Solar is the better buy for most people - its potentially unlimited battery life crushes the Amazfit Balance.
-That said, grab the Amazfit Balance if you want a stunning 1.5" AMOLED display and a wealth of workout modes - it packs 156 modes compared to Garmin's 30.
+The Garmin Instinct 3 Solar is the better buy for most people - its unlimited battery life crushes the Amazfit Balance's 14-day limit.
+That said, grab the Amazfit Balance if you want a lightweight design and advanced health metrics - it's lighter.

 Who should buy each?

-Choose the Amazfit Balance if: you want a beautiful AMOLED display, need advanced health tracking, or love having a wide range of workout modes.
+Choose the Amazfit Balance if: you want a lightweight smartwatch for daily wear, need advanced wellness tracking, or prefer a vibrant AMOLED display.
 (1.23 oz weight, 2.2 GB storage)

-Choose the Garmin Instinct 3 Solar if: you prioritize ruggedness, need a watch that lasts for weeks on a single charge, or want built-in navigation for outdoor adventures.
+Choose the Garmin Instinct 3 Solar if: you require rugged durability, often find yourself outdoors, or need a watch that lasts for weeks without charging.
 (1.83 oz weight, 64 GB storage)

 Conclusion